ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/common/common.md

 **Filters:**
 - None - `ALL Data` at the Atomic (`lowest level/grain`) is brought through from the Source for comprehensive analysis.
-  - Futher filters may be needed for Standard Analysis and Reporting, ie. Limiting to Events with Valid Users
+  - Futher filters may be needed for Standard Analysis and Reporting, ie. Limiting to Valid Events

 **Business Logic in this Model:**
-- The Actual Ultimate Parent Namespace, Plan, Subscription, Billing and Product Information for the Event is determined by the Event Date.
+- The Ultimate Parent Namespace, Plan, Subscription, Billing and Product Information for the Event is determined by the Event Date.
 - Each Event is identified as being used for different xMAU metrics (is_smau, is_gmau, is_umau)
 - `data_source` = 'GITLAB_DOTCOM'